mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 fi
 ```

 For the first 'if', I already introduced that it decides whether there are provided arguments.
-For the second 'if', the condition is: if the first provided argument is greater than 0, then the command is echo "$1 is positive". then 'elif' represents 'else if'.
+For the second 'if', the condition is: if the first provided argument is greater than 0, then the command is echo "$1 is positive".
+Then 'elif' represents 'else if'.
 Finally, we use 'fi' to end this 'if/else' statement.

 For more details, please check this link: http://ss64.com/bash/if.html